dominoto/robofriends-hooks/README.md

-Doing a React exercise from "The Complete Web Developer in 2022: Zero to Mastery" course.
+Doing a React exercise from "The Complete Web Developer in 2023: Zero to Mastery" course.
+The previously made app that uses class-based approach is used, and converted to hooks-based without diminishing functionality.

 # Getting Started with Create React App